 The Necessity of Collaborative Treatment

 When it comes to addiction, medical professionals combine medication, treatment therapies, counseling, and even workshops during treatment because you might be dealing with comorbid disorders.
-Comorbidity means that you are facing more than one addiction or an addiction and a mental disorder, so one approach might not effectively deal with the problem.
+Comorbidity means that you are facing more than one addiction or an addiction and a mental disorder.
+Therefore, one approach might not effectively deal with the problem.

 For instance, someone with a substance use disorder might be having an underlying mental illness.
 People with psychiatric disorders also tend to have an addiction to drugs.
 Other psychological disorders that people may struggle with when battling drug addiction include bipolar disorder, depression, post-traumatic stress disorder, obsessive-compulsive disorder, and anxiety.

-Granite Recovery Center utilizes a collaborative approach that helps clients recognize their cravings and develop strategies to cope with any negative energy towards recovery.
+Granite Recovery Centers utilizes a collaborative approach that helps clients recognize their cravings and develop strategies to cope with any negative energy towards recovery.

-Life throws us in many situations that may be good or unpleasant.
+Life throws us in many situations that may be unpleasant.
 Drug addiction can fall in the latter category, costing you time, health, and relationships.
-However, you should know that there’s a drug rehab center out there that’s ready to take you in and to walk with you through the process of recovery.
+However, you should know that there’s a drug rehab center out there that’s ready to take you in and guide you through the process of recovery.

-Granite Recovery Center is one such facility.
-If you’re thinking about beginning your recovery journey, let us send you our brochure so that you learn more about our services.
+Granite Recovery Centers is one such facility.
+If you’re thinking about beginning your recovery journey, let us send you our brochure so you can learn more about our services.
 And whenever you’re ready to join us, contact us to discuss admission into one of our treatment centers.